Corporations name granting

 1. Introduction to name policies

 - 1.1 How to get a corporate name?

 - 1.2 Previously existing reservation by a person other than the applicant

 - 1.4 Facts necessary for a name decision

-The rules for the granting of names under the Canada Business Corporations Act (CBCA) and the Canada Corporations Act (CCA) are almost the same.
+The rules for the granting of names under the Canada Business Corporations Act (CBCA) and the Canada Not-for-profit Corporations Act (NFP Act) are almost the same.
 Essentially, an applicant cannot have a name that

 - lacks distinctiveness

 - is likely to cause confusion with other businesses

 - has an unacceptable French or English form

 To get a corporate word name, you have 2 options: